ezaanm/ssbu-replay-saver/README.md

 git clone --recursive git@github.com:ezaanm/ssbu-replay-saver.git
 ```

-will put LUFA in the right directory.
+and it will put LUFA in the right directory.

 ### Setup Instructions For Arduino Uno R3
 1. Cop an Arduino Uno R3 (You can use a Teensy as well but the Uno R3 is the cheapest one on Amazon.
 I actually got a [knockoff for $10](https://amzn.com/B01EWOE0UU))